 Cons: While this is a very attractive option, your data is fully stored in the cloud, which can be a scary option.
 Microsoft takes great pains to ensure the data is protected and available, but if Microsoft’s data centers are offline, your information is not accessible.
 Your data is also not accessible if your internet is down.

 Finally, you don’t have many protections if data is deleted.
 Basic recovery is available through Microsoft's interface but don’t expect to receive help from them if a file needs to be restored.

-4. Hosted Server
+4. Cloud Hosted Server

 Sometimes businesses really do need the benefits of a server but replacing hardware every 5 years isn't a feasible option.
 A recent alternative to this situation is a hosted server.
 The basic premise of server hosting is that a company such as Microsoft or Amazon will virtually give you a server that they manage and keep running.
 It is accessed over a secure tunnel from your place of business and behaves like a typical server.

 Pros: You receive all the benefits of an on-premise server without the upfront cost of hardware (or noisy equipment in the IT closet).